 Ben joined Watsi on June 18th, 2014.
-Six years ago, Ben became the 220th member to automatically support a new Watsi patient every month.
-Since then, 5,608 more people have become monthly donors!
-Ben's most recent donation traveled 8,300 miles to support Lay, a day laborer from Burma, to fund glaucoma and cataract treatment.
+Seven years ago, Ben joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Ben's most recent donation traveled 8,300 miles to support Myo, a 40-year-old fisherman from Burma, to fund surgery for an infection on his left foot.